xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/Modifying.md

     @endDocuBlock MOD_08a_routingCreateOwnConsoleLog

 This function will now be available as *db://OwnMiddlewareTest/logRequest*.
-You need to tell ArangoDB that it is should use a prefix match and that the shortest match should win in this case:
+You need to tell AvocadoDB that it is should use a prefix match and that the shortest match should win in this case:

     @startDocuBlockInline MOD_08b_routingCreateRouteToOwnConsoleLog